How to Leave a Financial Legacy for Your Heirs

 Distributions

 In addition to the flexibility of structuring trust provisions, LAPTs also allow you to designate how, when and to whom distributions can be made.
-For example, you can specify that beneficiaries must reach a certain age, education milestone or life event before they’re eligible to receive distributions.
+For example, you can specify that beneficiaries must reach a certain age, hit an education milestone or experience a particular life event before they’re eligible to receive distributions.
 This flexibility allows you to pass down your family values as well as your assets.

 Important considerations